RobertTalbert/discretecs/Video/scripts-module-2.md

 Here's that example: x + 5 = 12 .
 This is a statement, namely it's an assertion that the expression on the left side of the equals sign is actually equal to the expression on the right.
 So it's a complete thought; but it doesn't have a definite truth value as is because of that variable "x".
 Whether this statement x+5 = 12 is true or not depends on the value of that variable.
 If x = 10 for instance, then the statement x + 5 = 12 is false.
 But if x = 7, the statement is true.

-We're going to call a complete statement whose truth value depends on the value of one or more particular variables
+We're going to call a complete statement whose truth value depends on the value of one or more particular variables a **predicate**.
+Predicates are different from propositions because propositions involve
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NTkxMjMwMDcsLTUzMjk5OTY3OV19
+eyJoaXN0b3J5IjpbMTM2MjY5MTkzNywtMTQ1OTEyMzAwNywtNT
+MyOTk5Njc5XX0=
 -->